On the Atkinson formula for the $\zeta$ function: Introduction

 In particular, we stay closer to Titchmarsh's ideas in some specific choices of contour for intermediate results (such as Lemma~\ref{new_bound:1}), which in the case $\Re(s)=\frac{1}{2}$ lead to saving a factor of $\log(T)$ in the error term of one of the main integrals that we estimate (see Proposition~\ref{pr:I}).
 However, later we diverge from Titchmarsh's way as many simplifications are introduced by applying $d(n)=O_{\varepsilon}(n^{\varepsilon})$, leading to a final error term of order $O(T^{\frac{1}{2}+\varepsilon})$.
 Indeed, since we aim for an error term of order $O(\sqrt{T}\log^{2}(T))$, we adopt Atkinson's approach, by dealing with $d(n)$ by partial summation.

 We follow essentially the same strategy when working in the range $\frac{1}{4}\leq\Re(s)<\frac{1}{2}$: in particular, in the above, we work with the generalized sum-of-divisors functions $d_{a}:n\mapsto\sum_{d|n}d^{a}$ for $a\in\mathbb{R}$, of which the divisor function $d=d_{0}$ is a particular case.
 Our process shows that Atkinson's and Titchmarsh's ideas can be successfully extended outside of the critical line while yielding error terms of smaller order than the theoretically predicted two main terms.
-As a matter of fact, the method applies in principle to the whole critical strip: however, the error terms may be larger than one of the main terms, which is why we decided to concentrate on the regions where this does not happen.
+As a matter of fact, the method applies in principle to the whole critical strip: however, the error terms may be larger than one of the main terms, and also larger than the error terms given in \cite{DHA19}, which is why we decided to concentrate on the regions where this does not happen.
 The numerical estimates improve as well when restricting ourselves to the smaller range $\frac{1}{4}\leq\Re(s)<\frac{1}{2}$, when compared to $0<\Re(s)<\frac{1}{2}$.

 In \S\ref{sec:zeta-bounds}, we collect explicit versions of some classical bounds related to the Riemann $\zeta$ function.
 In \S\ref{sec:Atkin}, we split the integral in Theorem~\ref{th:mainpure} into several main pieces; then we estimate each of them in subsequent subsections, in which the relevant weighted sums of $d_{a}(n)$ are also bounded.
 We reserve \S\ref{sec:numerical} for commenting about our numerical choices and computations: in it, we also report other versions of the multiplicative constant in the error terms of Theorem~\ref{th:mainpure} for different choices of $T_{0}$, as well as showing a result for the whole range $0<\Re(s)<\frac{1}{2}$.